 By this time Australia had 5541 supermarkets and 402 convenience stores.
 However, according to an Australian Supermarket Institute survey in 1992, although 36% of people were buying fresh fruit and vegetables at supermarkets, 56% were still buying at greengrocers.

 The Foundation for Rabbit Free Australia (RFA) developed and registered the Easter Bilby campaign in December 1991.
-The aim was to raise awareness of the damage rabbits do to native wildlife, and to raise money from royalties of Easter Bilby to fund research programs.
+The aim was to raise awareness of the damage rabbits do to native wildlife, and to raise money with royalties from Easter Bilby sales to fund research programs.
 In 1993, Haigh’s Chocolates in Adelaide stopped making chocolate Easter bunnies and made the first Easter Bilby, donating part of the proceeds to RFA.
+More

 Supermarkets and other retailers were permitted to open 6am to midnight seven days a week or even, in some places, 24 hours a day.Extended retail trading hours further casualised the workforce – in 1992, 30% of 17 year old boys and 40% of 17 year old girls had a part time job, mostly in retail or in fast food.